 Academic Year (August--May)

-Modules from the NUS Business School, Faculty of Law, and Department of Economics are extremely popular and cannot be guaranteed.
-Students are required to be a major in Business or Law to take courses from those respective Faculties.
+Modules from the NUS Faculty of Law, and Department of Economics are extremely popular and cannot be guaranteed.
+Students are required to be a major in Law to take courses from that Faculty.
+Please be advised that students will not receive Business courses from NUS.
+If you are planning to study Business, it is recommended that you seek an alternative program.
 All incoming students are advised to be flexible with their module requirements, as NUS is not able to guarantee any preferred modules for incoming students.

 Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
 Grades will not appear on transcripts or be included in GPA calculations.